8 Supplements for Energy and Focus To Boost Your Brain Power

 Caffeine naturally occurs in coffee, cocoa beans, tea, and kola nuts.

-It is an artificial ingredient to sodas, energy drinks, and medications.
+It is an artificial ingredient in sodas, energy drinks, and medications.
 Scientists recommend a moderate intake of caffeine as it can increase alertness and attention over time.

 Although caffeine is a simple way to combat fatigue, it is easy to overdo using it as a supplement for energy.